mozilla/ichnaea/docs/metrics.rst

 Datamaps Timers
 ---------------

-Ichnaea includes a script to generate a data map from the gathered map statistics.
+We include a script to generate a data map from the gathered map statistics.
 This script includes a number of timers and pseudo-timers to monitor its operation.